 One of only three gardens in Kent to be awarded the coveted two stars in the Good Garden Guide.
 Covering approximately 14 acres, the garden has a formal area around the House, with a small box parterre, planted to celebrate the millennium.
-The gravel garden was planted in 2003 and leads to the woodland area, and behind the wood the Golden Arboretum planted in 2001 to celebrate the Golden Wedding of Lord and Lady Fitzwater.
+The gravel garden was planted in 2003 and leads to the woodland area and, behind the wood, the Golden Arboretum planted in 2001 to celebrate the Golden Wedding of Lord and Lady Fitzwater.

+Within the café is a shop with gifts, Goodnestone’s own honey, apple juice, candles and a lovely range of cards.
 There is also fruit, herbs and vegetables in the kitchen garden.

 There is a large car park and pre-booked coaches are welcome.